Introduction to Trauma-Sensitive Care

 *Time changes occur around the world on different days, so please check each of the dates by clicking on the date of the event to see the time in your location.
 You can also add the event to your calendar by clicking the link below the event time box.

-If you would like to be notified about future Introduction to Trauma-Sensitive Care events, please fill in the following form.
+If you would like to be notified about future Introduction to Trauma-Sensitive Care events, please fill out the following form.

 Note: This training is NOT about how to work with or specifically debrief trauma.
 It is about how to understand trauma, notice possible trauma reactions, and respond skillfully and compassionately in ways that best support our clients.